-If you are unsatisfied with your sex life you are far from alone.
-"Many people have problems with sex because most of us grew up in a culture that taught us that balancing a checkbook was more important than creating harmonious sexual relationships," admits Darrell.
+If you are unsatisfied with your sex life, you are far from alone.
+"Many people have problems with sex because most of us grew up in a culture that taught us that balancing a checkbook was more important than creating harmonious sexual relationships," admits Darnell.

-If you and your partner have tried to talk about your problems and it hasn't made things better or you are having trouble having the conversation altogether, you might want to seek professional help.
+If you and your partner have tried to talk about your problems and it hasn't made things better, or if you are struggling to have the conversation altogether, you might want to seek professional help.
 "Having problems with sex is normal.
 Ignoring the problems is a choice," she shares.
 "Most sex problems are resolved with meaningful adult sex education provided by a sexologist or sex counselor or coach."

 How to Keep Intimacy Alive in Your Marriage